-How to decide if it’s a good idea to pay an early termination fee and get out of your contract
+How to decide if you should pay an early termination fee to get our of your electricity contract.

-First, grab your most recent electric bill.
+Grab your most recent electric bill.
 Take the total amount due and divide by the amount of energy you used (kWh) during this billing cycle to calculate your average rate per kWh.
-Below is an example of a Texas utility bill and for this example you would make the following calculation for average rate per kWh:

 Scenario #2: “I’m Moving But I’m in a Contract”

-Scenario #3: “I Just Signed a Contract with a New Electricity Provider but Found a Better Rate the Next Day”
+Scenario #3: “I Found a Better Rate the Next Day”